loco

 For more information on how to protect yourself from social engineering scams, or if you think you may have been a victim of such a scam, visit the FTC’s site on phishing scams.

-Third-party Apps
+Third-party apps

-Third-party apps are managed by individuals or organizations outside of Geisinger.
+Third-party apps are managed by people or organizations outside of Geisinger.
+As an app developer you can:

 Risk assessment of third-party apps

-As a GHP member, you will be empowered and educated with a risk assessment framework for third-party apps.
+As a GHP member, you'll be empowered and educated with a risk assessment framework for third-party apps.
 The risk assessment process will provide valuable information and insight into how safe, secure and transparent an app is and how your health data is protected within it.
 Use the result of the risk assessment to make an informed choice and select the most appropriate app for you.

 This risk assessment framework was developed in line with Carin Code of Conduct, CMS Interoperability and Patient Access Final Rule, CMS Blue Button, ONC Privacy Model and HIPAA.